janis-vitols/janis-vitols.github.io/_posts/2017-03-19-deploy-phoenix-application-on-dokku.markdown

 I would like to suggest to remove file `config/prod.secret.exs` and move this configuration to `config/prod.exs` as we will be using environment variables.
 After that don't forget to remove line `import_config "prod.secret.exs"` within `config/prod.exs`.

-Move `secret_key_base` option to your Endpoint configuration and use `System.get_env` and get configuration from environment variable:
+Move `secret_key_base` option to your Endpoint configuration and use `System.get_env` and get configuration from environment variable.
+And also set host configuration:

 {% highlight elixir linenos %}
 config :your_app, YourApp.Endpoint,
+  url: [host: System.get_env("HOSTNAME"), port: 80],
   secret_key_base: System.get_env("SECRET_KEY_BASE"),
   (... all other options here ...)
 {% endhighlight %}